akihikodaki/dts/test_plans/multiple_pthread_test_plan.rst

 Prerequisites
 -------------
 Support igb_uio driver, kernel is 3.11+.
-Use "modeprobe uio" "modprobe igb_uio" and then use "./tools/dpdk_nic_bind.py --bind=igb_uio device_bus_id" to bind the ports.
+Use "modprobe uio" "modprobe igb_uio" and then use "./tools/dpdk_nic_bind.py --bind=igb_uio device_bus_id" to bind the ports.

 Assuming that an Intel's DPDK build has been set up and the testpmd